Mercandj/mercandj.linkedin.com/readme.md

 Where: Boulogne-Billancourt, Île-de-France, France
 Description:

 Few people know MWM.
-But MWM is an software publishier with more than 500 million downloads on Android and iOS.
+But MWM is a software publishier with more than 500 million downloads on Android and iOS.
 MWM is one of the 120 best french startup and raised 50,000,000€.

 Great codebase, products and acquisition / monetization.